CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/webhooks/webhooks.md

 - Create a webhook using ['createWebhook' endpoint](/#operation/createWebhook) indicating merchant's 'clientId' of the API integration.
 - In the request body provide a list of notification types you want to receive in the 'notifications' parameter.
 Possible values are:
 'invoiceCreated', 'invoicePending', 'invoicePaid', 'invoiceCompleted', 'invoiceCancelled', 'invoiceTimedOut'.

+  **Note:** If the list of notifications that merchant wants to receive is not provided, the merchant will receive a "bad request" error in the response

 - In the request body provide your server URL where the notifications will be sent in the 'notificationsUrl' parameter.

 Once completed, your webhook notifications are all set, and your API will receive notifications based on the events you have chosen.
 This allows you to stay updated in real-time on the activities that matter most to your business.

 **Note:** Webhooks are tied to integration clients, and merchants can create multiple clients under their main account on the CoinPayments website, providing flexibility and customization options.